in association with Project Arts Centre and St. Ann’s Warehouse

 Post-show talk: 30 minutes approx

 ‘Even through our computer screens, a production on a real stage with acting this fine is balm for the soul.’

 As the details of what they share begin to diverge, we realise that a subtle game of survival is being played.

-What will their conversations reveal?
+Three conversations draw us into the inner lives of Anna, Cora and Denise.
+What will they reveal to each other?
 And what does each of them have to hide?

 Watch an interview with Mark O’Rowe | Writer/Director

 Watch an interview with Cathy Belton, Derbhle Crotty & Aisling O’Sullivan